linaGirl/ee-travis/README.md

 ### travis.get(key, defaultValue)

-returns either the key from the travis.js file, the process env or the default value
+returns either the key from the travis.js file, the process env or the default value.
+This method may also invoked on the Class itself instead on an instance of it.

 	var mySecurePassword = travis.get('DB_PASS', config.password);
+	var mySecurePassword = Travis.get('DB_PASS', config.password);

 the travis.js file must be located in the project.root dir, it should contain hashes